Tama-Toledo/community-visioning/README.md

 A host of graphics and other resources can be found at [Iowa Healthiest State](http://www.iowahealthieststate.com/resources/individuals/5210/resources/).

-Approved graphics, courtesy of [Iowa Healthiest State](http://www.iowahealthieststate.com), can be found in the `socialmedia.zip` file stored at /cv-resources/socialmedia.zip.
+Approved graphics, courtesy of [Iowa Healthiest State](http://www.iowahealthieststate.com), can be found in the `socialmedia.zip` file stored at https://tamatoledocv.blob.core.windows.net/cv-resources/socialmedia.zip.
 Do NOT store that file in this repo!
-See []() for details.
+See [Fixing a Broken Repo](http://blog.SummittDweller.com/posts/2023/01/fixing-a-broken-repo/) for details.